 Other details from recent leaks believe the Galaxy S9+ will have slight improvements over the Galaxy S9, making it more than just a bigger screen.
 Samsung also plans some new accessories, like a flat DeX Pad to replace the dock.
 The Dex Pad lets the Galaxy S9 lay flat and double as a keyboard, mouse, and other useful features.

 This is all the Galaxy S9 and Galaxy S9+ information we have so far.
-We’re expecting more information to surface throughout December, and into January just ahead of CES.
-When they do, we’ll keep you up to date with all the latest news and rumors.
-Are you excited for the Galaxy S9 even if it looks similar to the S8?
+We’ll learn more each and every week until the official unveiling.
+When we do, we’ll keep you up to date with all the latest news.
+Are you excited about the Galaxy S9 even if it looks similar to the S8?
 Let us know in the comment section below.